She Writes with Paint – 20″ x 16″ Oil on canvas $1450

-Categories: Interiors, New Paintings, Poetry, Still Life, Still Life
+Categories: Interiors, Original oil paintings, Poetry, Still Life

 Dear work in progress…, Catherine, I love this post and the deep connection and thoughtfulness of the painting.
 I most love the your words “The draping cloth touches on a fluidity and softness that I’ve had forever……” From my perspective, this is the incredible spiritual strength within the the painting and the artist.
 This is exquisite!